Potato Latke Recipe

 - tablespoon

-- sheet pan
+- sheet pan or baking sheet

-- cheesecloth (ad) or thin towel
+- cheesecloth (ad) or clean kitchen towel

 3 – Place grated onion and potatoes in a cheesecloth or thin kitchen towel over a bowl.